yasir2000/openwrt-oldwiki-md/IPv6_howto.rst

         };
 };
 }}}
 Now we add {{{2001:db8:0:f101::1}}} to br0 using the command below.
 To keep the changes at boot add it to the ''/etc/init.d/S40network'' script.
+If the release is kamikaze, ip6addr theaddress/theprefixlength is an interface option in /etc/config/network.
 Forwarding of our delegated /64 subnet to br0 is done automatically in ''S51radvd''

 {{{
 ip -6 addr add 2001:db8:0:f101::1/64 dev br0